 However, 43% of all sites on the web can’t all be blogs, and, indeed, WordPress is currently employed for a great deal more than maintaining ongoing records of what its more casual users had for dinner.
 WordPress has grown exponentially over the nearly two decades it has been in existence and is used for a variety of purposes today.
 A range of software plugins allows WordPress to do practically anything.
 To choose one example from many, the WooCommerce plugin allows the user to turn a WordPress site into a store.
 As such, WordPress has become the internet’s leading ecommerce platform.

 Perhaps the most salient aspect of WordPress is that the software is open-source and free.
 This has many ramifications, not the least of which is that it opens the software for use as anything a user can imagine.
 Thus WordPress has expanded beyond blogs and smaller websites and stores into major websites for major companies (zoom.us, indeed.com, and the cryptocurrency site coinmarketcap.com are all powered by WordPress; so is hairwrapsandbrading.au).
-The software’s server side has most recently begun to be employed as a framework for creating applications.
+The software’s server-side has most recently begun to be employed as a framework for creating applications.
 And all these possibilities are within reach of anyone who knows how to make use of the software.

 Careers That Use WordPress

 The job title to which mastery of WordPress opens the door is WordPress Developer.
 It’s a general title that can mean a lot of different things, although, in its perhaps best-understood sense, it means someone who builds websites using WordPress.
-That’s not unlike a subset of Front End Developer, but without the HTML, CSS, and JavaScript coding knowledge required by that title.
+That’s not unlike a subset of Front End Developers but without the HTML, CSS, and JavaScript coding knowledge required by that title.
 Because WordPress is capable of so much on its own, it can be used to carve out more than just a niche career: a knowledge of the system can enable you to construct a more-than-professional-looking website and manage it and the content that goes into it.
 (Some WordPress Developer jobs overlap with Content Manager roles.)
 With knowledge of the WooCommerce platform, you can also assume a role with any company that sells its wares using a WordPress-powered online store.

 Perhaps the most elaborate definition of WordPress Developer is someone who can access and make something of the platform’s core code.
 WordPress is written in PHP, so you’d need to know that language (along with HTML, CSS, and JavaScript) to tinker with the nitty-gritty of the system, but that opens up vast employment horizons.
 You’d be able, for example, to develop original themes and plugins and, if you like, even become part of the WordPress community that works (on a volunteer basis) with the core code.